BojanJurca/Thread-safe-ping-Arduino-library-for-ESP32/README.md

-# Thread-safe ping Arduino library for ESP32
+# Thread-safe Ping Arduino Library for ESP32

 A robust, thread-safe ping implementation for ESP32, designed for multitasking environments.